 Some women have pink or brown spotting sometime between the 6th and 12th day of pregnancy.
 This is termed “implantation bleeding”.
-It is thought to be triggered by the action of the fertilized egg sticking onto the wall of the uterus.
-However, it isn’t really clear if that is the reason behind it.
-Brown discharge is usually noticed when the period ends and it is usually a cleaning mechanism which involves getting rid of old blood.
+It is thought to be triggered by the action of the fertilised egg sticking onto the uterus wall.
+However, it isn’t clear if that is the reason.
+Brown discharge is usually noticed when the period ends, and it is usually a cleaning mechanism which involves getting rid of old blood.
 A pinkish-brown discharge could be because of various reasons, and pregnancy is one of them.

 What If You Notice an Increased Discharge Before Periods?

 Usually, vaginal discharge is less after ovulation, so many women trying to conceive take increased discharge after ovulation as a sign of pregnancy.
 However, it can be caused by various other factors.
 If it is watery and clear, it is just your body preparing for menstruation.
 However, your cervical mucus after ovulation will not be clear and runny if you are pregnant.
 The absence of discharge or dry cervical mucus in early pregnancy is rare.
 If conception was successful, you are more likely to notice thick, clear or creamy cervical mucus after and before ovulation.

 Your cervical mucus won’t be a trustworthy predictor of fertility or potential pregnancy if you’re currently on chemical birth control.
 The reason for this is that because your body believes it is already pregnant as a result of the synthetic hormones, the normal changes that occur during your menstrual cycle do not occur.

 Birth control thickens the cervical mucus explicitly and prevents ovulation.